 You can find more ideas for alternatives to meetings in this article.

 If you call in as few meetings as possible, the participants will be more enthusiastic about attending.
 You must ensure the quality of your meetings, and you can do this by avoiding unnecessary ones.

-Doing other things during a meeting will decrease your attention, and this includes eating.
-So, thirty minutes to an hour before the meeting time, declare an eating time.
+Doing other things during a meeting will decrease everyone’s attention, and this includes eating.
+It can be a good idea to declare an eating time thirty minutes to an hour before the meeting time.
 This will ensure that people will not eat during the meeting, which then avoids further distractions.

 During the meal or eating time, everyone can eat and make small talk.
 But during the meeting, everyone should focus on the agenda at hand and brainstorm together.

 This way, you can follow your plan, dedicate your attention to fulfilling the purpose of the meeting, and manage your time wisely.

 8. Review the Decisions of the Meeting